M0Data/Netflix-user-behaviour-and-revenue-insight/README.md

    - Localize marketing and content for the USA and Spain to reinforce their position as top-performing regions.

 5. **Targeted Marketing for Middle-Aged Users:**
-   - Develop campaigns that address preferences and behaviors of middle-aged users, who dominate subscriptions.
+   - Develop campaigns that address the preferences and behaviours of middle-aged users, who dominate subscriptions.

 ---

-## 🏁 **Conclusion**
+##  **Conclusion**

-This analysis highlights patterns in user behavior, subscription dynamics, and revenue generation within a hypothetical Netflix dataset.
+This analysis highlights patterns in user behaviour, subscription dynamics, and revenue generation within a hypothetical Netflix dataset.
 By focusing on retention efforts, optimizing the mobile experience, and tailoring marketing to key demographics and markets, Netflix can strengthen its customer base and unlock revenue potential.
 The collaborative efforts behind this project underscore the value of data-driven strategies in achieving sustainable growth.

 ---

-## 🛠️ **Technologies Used**
+## 🛠 **Technologies Used**
 - **Microsoft Excel:** Data cleaning and preparation.
 - **SQL:** Querying and extracting actionable insights.
 - **Power BI:** Interactive dashboard creation for visualization.

 ---

-## 🤝 **Contributions**
+##  **Contributions**
 - **Ridwan:** Data sourcing and cleaning.
 - **Moyin:** Team lead, SQL analysis supervision, and Power BI dashboard creation.
 - **Mr. John:** SQL query execution.

 ---

-## 📩 **Contact**
+##  **Contact**
-For questions or collaboration, reach out to **Moyin Odumewu**.
+If you have any questions or collaborate, please reach out to **Moyin Odumewu**.
 Let’s connect and bring data to life!
 ```